 Most babies will need between 2,500 and 3,000 diapers in their first year alone.
 Given this number, if you are using single-use diapers, it'll be pretty costly for you, while also making an enormous amount of trash piling up in landfills.
 For such reasons, let's find out how long it takes for a diaper to decompose and a few eco-friendly alternatives for your choice of diapers.

-Before going into the market, a diaper has gone through quite a few chemical treatments, and the diaper also contains several chemicals to effectively work.
+Before going into the market, a diaper has gone through quite a few chemical treatments, and the diaperalso contains several chemicals to effectively work.
 But most companies never share anything about these potentially harmful substances.

 A few chemicals we know that exist in diapers include:

-- Tributyltin
+• Tributyltin

-- Volatile Organic Compounds
+• Volatile Organic Compounds

-- Petroleum
+• Petroleum

-- Dioxin
+• Dioxin

 While tributyltin helps with preventing bacteria growth, it is a harmful chemical that doesn't degrade and can go back into our food.
 Volatile organic compounds go into the air we breathe when they're exposed to heat.
 Petroleum is sometimes added to retain liquid and it poses serious risks to immune function and organ weight.
 And dioxins are long known to be highly toxic substances that cause cancer, reproductive and developmental problems.

 Other troublesome substances that can sometimes also be found are dyes, fragrances, and phthalates.
-Phthalate is a chemical that you should definitely keep your eyes on, as scientific research suggests it causes detrimental impact on the endocrine system.
+Phthalate is a chemical that you should definitely keep your eyes on, as scientific research suggests it causesdetrimental impact on the endocrine system

 Such chemicals and diaper components certainly help explain why it takes so long for a diaper to decompose, as most of the time, disposable diapers are not made of environment-friendly materials.

-Chemicals and untreated human waste in disposable diapers are harming the environment and human health.
-There are several toxic chemicals inside disposable diapers that are dangerous for the environment and even our living surroundings, like polymer and methane.
-As diapers are thrown away into landfills, they become the breeding ground for plenty of pathogens in human waste such as E. coli and Salmonella.
+It's not just the lengthy diaper decomposition time that's concerning, but also the environmental and health risks associated with disposable diapers.
+They contain several toxic chemicals that are harmful to the environment and can even affect human health, like polymer and methane.
+As diapers are thrown away into landfills, they become the breeding ground forplenty of pathogens in human waste such as E. coli and Salmonella.

 Are Biodegradable Diapers A Better Option For The Environment?